stitchdata/docs/_integration-schemas/linkedin-ads/v1/ad_analytics_by_campaign.md

   - name: "impressions"
     type: "integer"
-    description: "This is the count of 'impressions' for Direct Ads and Sponsored Updates and 'sends' for InMails."
+    description: "This is the count of `impressions` for Direct Ads and Sponsored Updates and 'sends' for InMails."

   - name: "lead_generation_mail_contact_info_shares"
     type: "integer"